johndpope/starters/textual-inversion/README.md

 ❯ unweave store upload ~/Downloads/thin_bird
 ```

-6. Run the main python script with the Unweave CLI.
+6. The first step is to run the main python script to invert an image set.
+We will run the python script using the unweave CLI.
 This will create a serverless compute node (`zepl`) with your data and run it. **This requires access to GPU zepls.
 If you need access please contact us.**

 ```bash
 ❯ unweave --gpu python main.py -- --base configs/latent-diffusion/txt2img-1p4B-finetune.yaml -t --actual_resume ./uwstore/data/model.ckpt -n test --gpus 0, --data_root ./uwstore/data/thin_bird --init_word sculpture --no-test --logdir ./uwstore/output